Kolmen/test/README.md

 - How to build the *iis2iclx_tilt_angle_DT_generator.c* program
 - How to run the program to generate customized decision trees for inclination angle measurement
 - How to use the *Unico-GUI* to generate a sensor configuration file (*UCF* file) from the previously generated decision tree files
-- How to evaluate the results of this tutorial
+- How to use the *UCF file* and evaluate the MLC results